al-ngocanhtran/learn-cpp/PLP1/PLP1.md

 ## History ##
 C++ was created by Bjarne Stroustrup in the 1980s with a motivation to add object-oriented programming into the C language.

 C++ is widely used for large software structures and seen in a variety of industries.
 For example, C++ is used for back-end services of popular web browsers such as  Google Chrome, Mozilla Firefox, Safari, and Opera to retrieve database information and render code to interactive webpages.
-C++ also helps Google search engine render quick search result.

-To learn C++, I use following resources:
+Resources to learn the language:

 - C++ documentation: https://www.cplusplus.com/doc/tutorial/
 - FreeCodeCamp Youtube tutorial: https://www.youtube.com/watch?v=8jLOx1hD3_o